 5. Bent-Over Rows

-Rather than use a cable machine to do seated rows, I prefer grabbing a few dumbbells and doing a single-arm bent-over row.
+Rather than use a cable machine to do seated rows, which can limit your range of motion, I prefer grabbing a few dumbbells and doing a single-arm bent-over row for more flexibility.

 Essentially, you lean forward and place the left elbow on the left knee.